-The high school record is given major consideration for students who have earned 20 or fewer college credits.
-With more than 20 college credits, the college record assumes more importance but your high school record will help determine completion of entrance requirements for your selected field of study.
-Coursework not completed at the high school level may be fulfilled by the equivalent college-level academic work.
-Students who were wait listed or denied admission previously as high school students should be working toward completion of a minimum of 27 semester hours at the point of transfer application to UVM.
+Successful transfer candidates will have met all university-wide entrance requirements either in high school or in college and have earned a cumulative grade point average of at least 2.8 in college level course work.
+Other considerations include trends in grades, preparation for major, and space availability for the program selected.
+The high school record is given major consideration for students who have earned 21 or fewer college credits.
+With more than 21 credits the college record assumes more importance, but the high school record helps to determine completion of entrance requirements for the selected field of study.
+Course work not completed at the high school level may be fulfilled by the equivalent college-level academic work.
+One college semester generally substitutes for one high school year.
+Students offered the wait list or who were denied admission previously as high school students should be working toward completion of a minimum of 21 credits at the point of transfer application to UVM.

 - four years of English